 There are certain parts in all green plants which are essential and play a critical role in different life processes.
 Stomata is one of the essential parts that is involved in gaseous exchange.
 There are thousands of stomata on the surface of the leaves.
 Most of these are found on the lower side of the leaves.

-In this article let us explore more about the stomata, its types, structure, and functions along with the opening and closing of stomata
+In this article, let us explore what stomata is, its types, structure, and functions along with its opening and closing.

 Explore more Morphology of Leaves